 That's not all!
-Earthwise maintains the resource-saving activities that we've started since 2009, and we look for new ideas, large and small.
+We continue the resource-saving activities that we've started since 2009, and we look for new ideas, large and small.
 We work with the Ministry of Belonging & Community to provide Fair Trade Coffee Hour on Sundays, supporting environmentally friendly agricultural practices in coffee-growing countries and in our local community.
-We’ve recently focused on helping our members and our community learn more about the important topics of food ethics and global warming with an eye on finding ways to be kind to God’s creatures and the earth.
+We’ve recently focused on helping our community learn more about the important topics of food ethics and global warming with an eye on finding ways to be kind to God’s creatures and the earth.

-We receive yearly recognition from the Minnesota Conference of the UCC as an Earthwise Church.
-Join us in environmental activities—large and small, at home and in church.
+We receive yearly recognition from the Minnesota Conference of the UCC as an Earthwise Congregation, and we're exploring seeking designation as a Creation Justice Church within the UCC.
+Join us in environmental activities — large and small, at home and in church.
 Let's all reduce our carbon footprint for the sake of our children and our global neighbors!

-St. Paul’s UCC is an Earthwise Congregation, and out of respect for God’s creation, the Earthwise Team has written a statement of the food ethics that we stand behind.
-Our consumer choices can have positive and negative consequences on our world.
-We encourage making choices that will heal our earth and avoiding choices that are damaging the environment and God’s creatures.
+St. Paul’s UCC is an Earthwise Congregation, and out of respect for God’s creation, the Earthwise Committee has written a statement of food ethics that we stand behind.
+Our consumer choices have consequences for our world.
+We encourage making choices that will heal our earth and avoiding choices that damage the environment and God’s creatures.
 Wise choices start with learning what the effects are and what alternatives are available.
 We can all learn together and feel good about our power to make a difference in protecting our environment.

 While you're here, please check out our Food Ethics Reading List.